igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 0.4.1 =
+- Fixing error when donating for pets where sponsors would cause a fatal error.

 = 0.4.0 =
 - Sponsors for Pets